django-oscar/django-oscar-api/docs/source/topics/communicate_with_the_api.rst

     }

 .. note::
-    We need to re-send the cookies (wich include the `django session id`) to make sure we get the same basket again, this is the reason we use ``requests.Session()``.
+    We need to re-send the cookies (which include the `django session id`) to make sure we get the same basket again, this is the reason we use ``requests.Session()``.
 Otherwise we would get a new basket each request.
 So it's important to keep a track of sessions in your application.
 You can also use an alternative session middleware like the :ref:`header-session-label`.

 .. code-block:: python